Cranq-io/cranq-prototypes-doc/blockchain/ethereum/actions/deploy script creator/ceeb0e68-734f-4ff4-aaad-7302710fffae.md

 ---

-Creates the deploy script to deploy the contract using Hardhat.
+Creates the deploy script to deploy the contract using Hardhat.<br>

 ---